MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-azure-functions-get-started.md

 1. **Note** that after publishing, you might have to delete the published **project.lock.json** file as detailed in the troubleshooting section **Assembly load issue after publish to Azure**.

 You can also follow the similar instructions as below to create and configure the Azure function in Visual Studio, then publish it as shown above.
+--->

 ## Azure Function creation and configuration

-Assuming you already have an Azure subscription set up, create and open a new function app from the [Azure Portal](https://portal.azure.com/#create/Microsoft.FunctionApp):
+Assuming you already have an Azure subscription set up, [create and open a new function app from Azure Portal](https://portal.azure.com/#create/Microsoft.FunctionApp):
 1. Enter a unique **App name**.
 1. Select your current **Subscription**.
 1. Select an existing **Resource group** or provide a unique name for a new one.